Erlenbach horse

 The Erlenbach horse, or Simmental horse, is an ancient light horse breed from the Erlenbach im Simmental region of Switzerland.
 Known since the 18th century, when the annual market sale of 10,000 horses brought in considerable revenue, the breed suffered a long decline in the following century, mainly due to the introduction of railroads.
 It probably disappeared during the 20th century, as breeders turned to cattle breeding.

-This elegant black-colored saddle horse, rather late in life and of medium size, is reputed to be well conformed, with strong, muscular limbs.
-It is much appreciated by the Bernese cavalry, who use it extensively for remounting, not least because its coat matches the soldiers' uniforms.
+This black-colored saddle horse, rather late in life and of medium size, is known to be conformed, with strong, muscular limbs.
+It is regarded by the Bernese cavalry, who use it for remounting, not least because its coat matches the soldiers' uniforms.
 It is also used as a saddle horse and as a luxurious carriage.
 Breeding takes place mainly in the Simmental region and near Saanen.

 History

 The breed was well developed in the 18th century, when some twenty breeding stallions were active near Erlenbach.
 It was derived from a variety of stallions, notably Andalusians and Thoroughbreds.
 The black stallion Lord IV, born in 1871 to a Thoroughbred mare, exerted a strong influence.
 Three autonomous breeds were then distinguished in Switzerland: the Einsiedeln or Schwyz horse, and the Erlenbach or Simmental are so-called half-bred types, as opposed to the Freiberger, which is a working breed.

 Numbers declined throughout the 19th century, despite support measures introduced by the Canton of Berne.
 In the 1850s, the progress of the railroads was detrimental to the breeding of Swiss carriage horses and half-bloods.
 They fell to a low point at the beginning of the 20th century, when the majority of Simmental breeders preferred to turn to cattle breeding and the more lucrative production of cheese.
 Sources differ, with the Erlenbach breed cited as lost by some specialists when, around 1901, a single 20-year-old breeding stallion was cited by the Bernese Horse Breeding Commission as the breed's ultimate representative.
 However, a small-scale breeding of small, lively, black-coated half-bloods seems to have continued until the end of the 20th century in certain remote areas of the upper Simmental and Ormont mountains.